wp-plugins/postaffiliatepro/readme.txt

 Post Affiliate Pro is an award-winning affiliate software designed to empower or establish new affiliate program.
 For more info check out [this page](href='http://www.qualityunit.com/postaffiliatepro/ "Affiliate software")

+= How can I use affialite shortcode? =

+Here are few examples of usage:
+[affiliate item="name"/] - prints name of currently loaded affiliate.
+[affiliate item="loginur"/] - prints link "Affiliate panel" that affiliate can use to login to his panel [affiliate item="loginur" caption="Log me in!"/] - prints link "Log me in!" that affiliate can use to login to his panel [affiliate item="OTHER_ATTRIBUTES"/] - prints other affiliate attributes.
+OTHER_ATTRIBUTES can be one of these items:
+* userid - id of user
+* refid - user referral id
+* rstatus - user status
+* minimumpayout - amount of minimum payout for user
+* payoutoptionid - id of payout option used by user
+* note - user note
+* photo - url of user image
+* username - username
+* rpassword - user passwrod
+* firstname - user first name
+* lastname - user last name
+* parentuserid - id od parent user
+* ip - user signup ip
+* notificationemail - user notification email
+* data1 to data25 - user data fields

+example of getting user notification email:
+[affiliate item="notificationemail"]

 == Screenshots ==

 1. Plugin add extra menu to your WP installation